mickmak-busicat/MonkeyKing/readme.md

 2. Other setup:
     - `aapt` build-tools available
-    - Android emulator(NOX player is tested.)
+    - Android emulator(NOX player is tested.) or Android device

 ## Usage:
 1. **Install the target APP on your Android**